 Ecologically sustainable forest management includes dimensions of economic, ecological, social and cultural sustainability:

 - Economic sustainability secures the productivity of NSW’s farm forests in the long term.

 - Ecological sustainability ensures the effective management of biodiversity, climate change and ecosystem services such as clean water and healthy soils.

 - Cultural sustainability encompasses the collective knowledge and practice that we attribute to multiple-use forests and the thousands of years of active forest management and stewardship by Aboriginal peoples.

 - Social sustainability means that farmers continue to have access to the economic and environmental benefits we all derive from multiple-use forests.

 By considering all of these dimensions in the management of NSW’s Farm Forests, we can help maintain and manage multiple forest values and ensure farm forests continue to be a source of prosperity and well-being for future generations.

 Local Land Services delivers practical advice and support services to help promote sustainable farm forestry.

 The NSW Forest Stewardship Pilot combines expert advice and incentives to support landholders to actively manage their Farm Forests, to help restore forest productivity and improve environmental outcomes.

-The Pilot will help landholders design their own plan for long-term forest stewardship that is matched with advice and incentives to help meet their needs.
+The Pilot has helped landholders design their own plan for long-term forest stewardship that has been matched with advice and incentives to help meet their needs.